Home Day Trip Destinations Camping In and Around Vancouver and the Lower Mainland

 The campground at Porteau Cove has cabins/huts for rent as well as places for RV electrical hookup.
 Facilities here include picnic areas, a sani-station, pit and flush toilets, showers, and bathrooms with electricity.
 There are 44 vehicle-accessible sites plus 16 walk-in sites.

-Porteau Cove is arguably one of the Lower Mainland’s most beautiful campgrounds given that it’s beside the ocean and some of its campsites are right by the water.
+Porteau Cove is arguably one of the Lower Mainland’s most beautiful campgrounds.
+It’s beside the ocean and some of its campsites are right on the water.
 The views of Howe Sound are stunning.
 The beach, though, is rocky.
 If it was sandy, the place would be almost perfect!

 On the downside, the park is right by the highway and, when we stayed there years ago, a train rolled by in the middle of the night.
 Except for the trains, the campground isn’t much noisier than most.
-If you stay in an RV, however, it will be quieter than a tent.
+If you stay in an RV it will at least be quieter than a tent.

 For more details about this place see our article about Porteau Cove Provincial Park.